 How long does tooth whitening last?

 Over time your teeth can lose some of their whiteness.
-Foods with strong coloring’s and and coffee and red wine will stain the teeth faster.
+Foods with strong colouring’s and coffee and red wine will stain the teeth faster.
 You may need to repeat the process occasionally.
-After a professional in chair whitening a take home top up kit is usually fine to maintain that bright smile.
+After a professional in-chair whitening, a take-home top up kit is usually fine to maintain that bright smile.